ANSWERED: What are the Best Cloud Communications Companies?

 We'll compare some of the top cloud communications platforms, helping you make an informed decision based on the criteria we provide.

 When it comes to communication, both customer-facing and within your business, you can't rely on costly on-premise communication systems.
-The cloud has revolutionized the industry, and communications companies are very aware.
+The cloud has revolutionized the industry, and cloud communications companies are very aware.

 Let's not beat around the bush: the big telecom companies are all about maximizing profit.